-As COVID-19 restrictions are being wound back in many parts of the world, employees who have been working from home during lockdown are starting to return to the workplace.
+As COVID-19 restrictions have changed in some parts of the world, some employees who have been working from home during lockdowns are starting to return to the workplace.

-When you’re making plans to transition your workforce back to the workplace after a coronavirus outbreak, in addition to having a return to work plan, you should also have a return to work letter that you can disseminate to all employees to they can understand what is required of them, and what support and assistance they will be given, as they navigate the “new normal” of life in the workplace.
+When you’re making plans to transition your workforce back to the workplace after a coronavirus outbreak, in addition to having a return to work plan, you should also have a return to work letter that you can disseminate to all employees so they can understand what is required of them, and what support and assistance they will be given, as they navigate the “new normal” of life in the workplace.